MarcianoAnunciacao/MarcianoAnunciacao/README.md

 I like to work in multi programming languages and technologies environments to keep learning things and feed my curiosity.

-:books: I'm currently learning about GoLang, AWS, Blockchain and Crypto Currencies.
+:books: I'm currently learning about GoLang, AWS, Blockchain, Crypto Currencies and stock market.

 I believe that technology can improve people lives and create a better world for everyone.